kowaltek/tech-blog/content/posts/dva-c02.md

 HTTP status 504 (gateway timeout) usually means when the application fails to respond (wrong configuration, application error, etc.).

+ELB is the best option for providing scalability at low cost.

 ### EC2 Image Builder

 Allows to create virtual machine images (AMIs) and docker containers.